Cleaning Guidelines

 -

-Use a soft microfiber cloth (dry or slightly damp with water).
+✅ Do Use a soft microfiber cloth, dry or slightly damp with water.

 -

-For stubborn spots, use a screen-safe cleaner only (on the cloth).
+✅ Do For stubborn spots, apply screen-safe cleaner to the cloth.

 -

-No alcohol, ammonia, glass cleaner, or abrasive products on the panel.
+❌ Don’t Use alcohol, ammonia, glass cleaner, or abrasives.

 -

-Never spray directly onto the screen or into bezels/ports.
+❌ Don’t Spray liquids directly onto the panel or into bezels.

-Allow surfaces to dry fully before powering on.
+Health & Safety: Allow all surfaces to dry completely before turning devices back on.
 Wash hands after using disinfectants.
-Store wipes and cleaners out of student reach.
+Store wipes and cleaners securely out of student reach.